gbdev/pandocs/content/Video_Display.md

 background.
 OBJs (sprites) may be still displayed above or behind the window, just as for normal BG.)

-The window becomes visible (if enabled) when positions are set in range WX=0..166, WY=0..143.
+The Window becomes visible (if enabled) when positions are set in the ranges WX=0..166, WY=0..143.
 A position of WX=7, WY=0 locates the window at upper left, it is then completely covering the background.